jgscott/learnR/citytemps/citytemps.md

 As this example suggests, z-scores are useful for comparing numbers that come from different distributions, with different statistical properties.
-It tells you how extreme a number is, relative to other numbers from that some distribution.
+It tells you how extreme a number is, relative to other numbers from that same distribution.

 ### Fancier histograms